Food and Nutrition Services

 Please remember to keep your child’s lunch account in positive standing.
 Salem Academy accepts cash or checks, in addition to the online payment tool.
 To make easy online payments you may create an account using e-Funds.
 You will need your child’s lunch ID number (you may need to contact Erica Klag for assistance.
 Directions for how to set up an account can be found here.
 Bills will be sent out on a monthly basis for student accounts with a negative balance greater than $10.

-Please contact Erica Klag, Director of Food and Nutrition Services, with any questions:
+Erica Klag, Director of Food and Nutrition Services

 U.S. Dept. of Agriculture Non-Discrimination Statement: This explains what to do if you believe you have been treated unfairly.

 “In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/

 Office of the Assistant Secretary for Civil Rights

 1400 Independence Avenue, SW